Truecalling/Wizard101-Dance-Bot/README.md

 - Reverted to original pixelsearch in 1 case.
 - Reduced delay between turns.
 - Energy Elixir redone, also now infinitely loops (keeps buying energy until pet is leveled up).
+- Added a check to verify player has loaded into dance game before searching moves, this was causing massive issues.

 Backup folder is for if you are having errors while in dance game.